Sporadic Inclusion Body Myositis

 Why is it sometimes called “sporadic” inclusion body myositis (sIBM)?

-Inclusion body myositis is often called sporadic inclusion body myositis, or sIBM, to indicate that it is not inherited, but rather seems to occur at random.
+Inclusion body myositis is sometimes called sporadic inclusion body myositis, or sIBM, to indicate that it is not inherited, but rather seems to occur at random.
 In general, inclusion body myositis does not run in families.
 There are extremely rare cases of two siblings in the same family having inclusion body myositis; this has been called familial inclusion body myositis.
 Also, recent research has shown that a few sporadic inclusion body myositis patients have mutations in genes known to be involved in muscle diseases.
 However, these situations are unusual, and gene mutations have not been found in most sIBM patients.

 How do you pronounce myositis?